IPv6

 Unique Local Address

 Aka.
 ULA.
-Used for private networks.
+For private networks.
 Not routable on the public internet.
-Usually starts with fd00::/8.
-Not allowed on the internet.
+Prefix fd00::/8.

 Global Unicast